UltravioletFramework/ultraviolet/README.md

     xbuild Ultraviolet.proj

-This will build the Desktop version of the Framework assemblies, plus the OS X compatibility shim if you are building on a Mac, and copy them into the `Ultraviolet Framework Samples/Dependencies` directory so that the sample projects can be built.
+This will build the Desktop version of the Framework assemblies, plus the macOS compatibility shim if you are building on a Mac, and copy them into the `Ultraviolet Framework Samples/Dependencies` directory so that the sample projects can be built.

 __Mobile Platforms__